NBUT-Developers/libsabocore/README.md

 ```

-You need to use the lib from compiling it with command `make` and  you will get `libsacore.a` and `libsabocore.so`.
+You need to compile the libsabocore code with `make` and you will get `libsacore.a` and `libsabocore.so`.
 <br>